EViT: An Eagle Vision Transformer with Bi-Fovea Self-Attention: Experiments

 \section{Experiments}

-In this section, we conduct experiments on EViTs in a series of mainstream computer vision tasks, including ImageNet-1K~\cite{russakovsky2015imagenet} classification (Sec.~4.1), COCO 2017~\cite{lin2014microsoft} object detection and instance segmentation (Sec.~4.2), ADE20K~\cite{zhou2017scene} semantic segmentation (Sec.~4.3), and other transfer learning tasks (Sec.~4.4).
-Specifically, the EViTs are trained first from scratch on ImageNet-1K dataset to implement image classification and obtain the pre-training parameters.
-Subsequently, the pre-training parameters of EViTs are fine-tuned on object detection, instance segmentation, semantic segmentation and other vision tasks respectively through transfer learning, which is used to validate the generalization performance of EViTs.
-Additionally, the ablation experiments are conducted for EViTs in Sec.~4.5.
-It is used to demonstrate the effectiveness of BFSA and BFFN.
+In this section, experiments are conducted with {the} EViTs on a series of mainstream computer vision tasks, including ImageNet-1K~\cite{russakovsky2015imagenet} classification ({Section} 4.1), COCO 2017~\cite{lin2014microsoft} object detection and instance segmentation ({Section} 4.2), ADE20K~\cite{zhou2017scene} semantic segmentation ({Section} 4.3), and other transfer learning tasks ({Section} 4.4).
+Specifically, the EViTs are trained first from scratch on {the} ImageNet-1K dataset to implement image classification and obtain {their pretraining} parameters. {The pretraining} parameters are {subsequently} fine-tuned on object detection, semantic segmentation and other vision tasks through transfer learning, which is {done} to validate the generalization performance of {the} EViTs. {Additionally, {a} robustness evaluation and {an} ablation study are conducted {on} EViTs in Sections 4.5 and 4.6{, respectively,} to demonstrate the effectiveness of {the} BFSA and BFFN.}